-For instance, if you’re growing carrots in the fall, instead of digging them up when it gets cold, you can leave them in the ground and cover them with 6 inches of leaves or hay and that will protect the plants and keep the ground from freezing.
-Whenever you want to pick the carrots, you can dig them up all winter long because the soil won’t be frozen thanks to the mulch covering.
+If you’re growing carrots in the fall, instead of digging them up when it gets cold, you can leave them in the ground and cover them with six inches of leaves or hay.
+That will protect the plants and keep the ground from freezing.
+Once you want to pick the carrots, you can dig them up—all winter long—because the soil won’t be frozen (thanks to the mulch covering).
 This technique works with root vegetables such as carrots, parsnips, and sunchokes.

-In substitute of hay or leaves, farmers also use a thin white fabric sheet to cover their crops in the case of early frost or if they want to prolong the farming season.
-Sunlight and rain can still go through the sheet but it protects from insects and also provides frost protection, which makes it a great alternative to mulching.
-A great brand that farmers use is called Reemay.
+In substitute of hay or leaves, farmers also use a thin white fabric sheet to cover their crops in the case of early frost, or if they want to prolong the farming season.
+Sunlight and rain can still penetrate the sheet, but it protects from insects and frost, which makes it a great alternative to mulching.

 Planting bulbs to the right depth is very important.
-Bulbs need to be 4-6 inches deep so they can survive the winter.
+Bulbs must be 4-6 inches deep to survive the winter.